lagoon-webtile.jpg

 Narrabeen Lagoon naturally opens and closes to the ocean depending on how much sand has accumulated in the entrance and how much rain we’ve had.
 During the last 7 years the volume of sand at the northern end of Collaroy-Narrabeen Beach has significantly increased to the point where North Narrabeen is the widest it has been for decades.
 The sand drift cycles (long-shore drift) have pushed more sand in front of the entrance and there hasn’t been sufficient rainfall to clear it.

 Even after a successful breakout, the lagoon can close up again quite quickly if there is unfavourable swell and rainfall conditions, particularly with the current large width of North Narrabeen Beach.
 As such, this is only a short term management option undertaken primarily for flood mitigation.
-This is how other coastal lagoons on the Northern Beaches are also managed, however Dee Why and Curl Curl Lagoons are not opened until the water level is over 2m above mean sea level, which means they open with a much greater amount of energy and flow.
-As with Narrabeen, they stay open until the ocean sand closes them.
+This is also how other coastal lagoons on the Northern Beaches are managed, however Dee Why and Curl Curl Lagoons are not opened until the water level is over 2m above mean sea level, which means they open with a much greater amount of energy and flow.
+As with Narrabeen, they stay open until the ocean sand closes them again.

-How does Council prevent surrounding flooding?
+How does Council reduce flooding?

 Once water levels are high enough and rain is forecast, a mechanical breakout can be undertaken in line with mechanical breakout guidelines.
 In most cases this will allow the lagoon to drain and reduce the risk of flooding.
 In heavy weather conditions however, many properties may be prone to flooding even when the entrance is open because: